dotnet/AspNetCore.Docs/aspnetcore/signalr/authn-and-authz.md

 ### Use authorization handlers to customize hub method authorization

-SignalR passes a custom resource to authorization handlers when a hub method requires authorization.
-The resource is of type `HubInvocationContext` and contains `HubCallerContext`, the name of the hub method, and the arguments to the hub method for use in custom authorization logic.
+SignalR provides a custom resource to authorization handlers when a hub method requires authorization.
+The resource is an instance of `HubInvocationContext`.
+The `HubInvocationContext` includes the `HubCallerContext`, the name of the hub method being invoked, and the arguments to the hub method.

 The following example shows a custom handler that only allows users with the same name as the hub method to invoke the method.